General Shareholder Questions

 We do not believe so.
 PET has an established presence in China and has demonstrated its efficacy with successful treatments in a number of locations.
 PET engages with regional or local authorities in relation to local projects and has a manufacturing presence in China, with product supplied internally.

 What is the status of the Phoslock product registration in Canada?

 The Company is working closely with the Canadian regulatory authorities – and with specialist consultants in Canada – in relation to securing the relevant regulatory approvals in Canada.
+The delays relate to ongoing discussions with the regulators on the studies that are required, the overall process and the product definitions that will apply to Phoslock from a registration stand-point.
 The Canadian market is an important and potentially valuable market for PET and this matter will continue to be given a high priority.

 Is PET confident in its competitive position?